-Hay bales spontaneous combustion
+Hay spontaneous combustion

 Have you ever heard about hay bales catching fire all on their own?
 It’s called hay bales spontaneous combustion.
 Sounds strange, right?
 In this blog post, we’ll explain the science behind this mysterious occurrence, exploring the role of moisture in hay bales spontaneous combustion and the crucial need for temperature monitoring to prevent potentially disastrous fires